This is our review of the best track saw in 2021

 Step 3: You can create two-track paths for added stability and accuracy.
 Mark the second track’s outer edge and move the plywood or metal bar to the second marking.
 Follow step 2 to prepare the second guide rail marking on the plywood.

 Step 4: Use an aluminum bar, clip it at the edge of a circular saw, and use a drill bit to make at least three holes and screw it on.
 Make sure the head of the screw is flushed for a smooth glide over the wood.
-Countersink bit is an excellent tool to use to flush the screw hole area.
+The countersink bit is an excellent tool to use to flush the screw hole area.

 Step 5: Cut a small wood block with the same width as you have prepared on the plywood.
-Use it for marking and install the second aluminum flat bar.
+Use it for marking and installing the second aluminum flat bar.
 You can cut and file any excess overhanging flat bar.

 Step 6: Screw the woodblock at the end of the guided rail that stops the guided rail from moving while cutting.